-Now, a full year into the pandemic, we are truly feeling some of the effects of a “new normal” in so many ways.
+Now, nearly two full years into the pandemic, we continue to feel some of the effects of a “new normal” in so many ways.
 One of the biggest shifts has been a large percentage of the workforce now fulfilling their job duties from home.
 That’s right, a whopping 42% of the population clock in from their residential office, couch, or dining room table.
 While there are many benefits to working from home including a more flexible schedule, eliminating a commute, and less distraction, 365 days in a makeshift workspace may be taking its toll on your neck, shoulders, and back.
 We’ll be exploring the symptoms and providing solutions to this age-old, yet aptly renamed condition throughout the following paragraphs.

 The kids these days refer to it as ‘tech neck’ or ‘text neck,’ the result of an average of 3 hours per day spent on smartphones, and a whopping 50% increase of screen time since the beginning of the pandemic.
 As our hours on digital media increase across multiple device types, we must become more aware of the potential strain on our joints and muscles as a result of staring at a screen throughout the day.
 More specifically, staring downward may cause ongoing muscle stiffness, strain, or stress injury in your neck and back.
 In fact, tilting your head just 15 degrees south increases the weight of your head by fifty percent, causing your neck muscles to support a 27-lb. noggin vs. 12 or so pounds when looking straight ahead.

 What may start as muscle strain from holding up those 27 pounds can translate into more serious issues over time.
 Long term damage may include herniated discs, tension headaches, and neck sprain which may require medical attention, and sometimes surgery.